TECK7/my_portfolio_master/README.md

 * contents in "About Myself" sections slide-in into position from left when scroll to viewport and slide-out when scroll out of viewport
 * parallax effect on the background images stored after the "About Myself" section (Effect is static on IOS and Android)
 * contents in "Experience" section slide-up into position from bottom when scroll to viewport and slide-down when scroll out of viewport
-* contents in "Portfolio" section slide-in from left when scroll to viewport and slide-out when scroll out of viewport
+* contents in "Portfolio" section slide-in from left when scroll to viewport (i.e. happens only once)
 * different portfolio in "Portfolio" section can be view by toggling the labelled buttons
 * slider feature for skills/logos, the slider stops when hovered over
 * different projects under 'Future Project' heading bounce in when scroll to viewport
-* back-to-top button appearing at different sections of the webpage when scroll down, disappear when scroll back to carousel container
+* back-to-top button appearing at different sections of the webpage when scroll down (i.e. happens only once)
 * smooth scrolling for all section links and back-to-top links

 ### Live Webpage via Github